 Lieutenant Alan Yu is currently serving as a Watch Commander for the Oakland Police Department.
 From 2011-2016 he served as OPD’s Lead Force Investigator, and later was promoted to Force Investigations Commander and then Internal Affairs Commander.
 Lieutenant Yu investigated, reviewed and/or presented all of Oakland’s Officer Involved Shootings and In Custody Incidents since 2011.
 He has conducted training on Use of Force Investigations, Officer Involved Shootings/Investigations, Electronic Control Weapons, Community Policing and Racial Profiling.
 He has received certification from the Force Science Institute and Force Encounters Analysis from the California Training Institute.

-Mr. Zawilinski is currently an Investigator for the CT Department of Correction where he holds the rank of Captain.
+Captain Zawilinski is recently retired as an Investigator for the CT Department of Corrections.
 He has been the agency’s subject matter expert on use of force and is often called upon to review and determine if such an incident requires additional investigation.
-For over 25 years, Mr. Zawilinski has served as an Instructor and an Instructor-Trainer in various topics to include Administrative Investigations, Firearms, Tactical Operations, Leadership, Defensive Tactics, Use of Force, Legal Aspects, Chemical Weapons, Baton and as an adjunct instructor for the agency’s Fugitive Recovery Team (FRT).
+For over 25 years, Mr. Zawilinski has served as an Instructor and an instructor-Trainer in various topics to include Administrative Investigations, Firearms, Tactical Operations, Leadership, Defensive Tactics, Use of Force, Legal Aspects, Chemical Weapons, Baton and as an adjunct instructor for the agency’s Fugitive Recovery Team (FRT).
 He is a certified Force Science analyst and has received certifications from several nationally recognized organizations that specialize in interview and interrogation techniques, de-escalation tactics, psychology of conflict, use of force and legal aspects.